Uchswas/ml-based-wildfire-detection/README.md

 A machine learning project for predicting wildfire occurrences using NASA satellite measurement data.
 This project implements and compares multiple classification algorithms with hyperparameter tuning.

+> **Detailed documentation and results:** See the [Project Report PDF](https://github.com/Uchswas/ml-based-wildfire-detection/blob/main/Report%20and%20Documentation.pdf) for comprehensive analysis, results, and findings.

 ## Project Overview

 ### Problem Statement